Our Work in Country

 Liberia, according to the World Health Organization, has one of the most fragile health infrastructures in the world.
-With an estimated population of 1.4 million, there is approximately 1 physician for every 100,000 people – and the death of so many health workers from Ebola reduced that number even further.
-As the Ebola Outbreak affected more health care workers, health facilities severely reduced services or closed altogether so people living with diseases like malaria and typhoid could not find treatment and expectant mothers were left to give birth at home without trained birth attendants or safe facilities.
+With an estimated population of 4.5 million, there is approximately 1 physician for every 19,000 patients.
+As the Ebola Outbreak infected 372 health care workers and killed 184, health facilities severely reduced services or closed altogether so people living with diseases like malaria and typhoid could not find treatment and expectant mothers were left to give birth at home without trained birth attendants or safe facilities.
 Liberia has had one of the highest maternal mortality rates in the world.
 Community health begins with the building of a stronger health care delivery system, starting with new mothers and babies.

 As part of a longer term program to strengthen a badly weakened and under-resourced health system, AmeriCares is increasing health care access and improving health services for mothers and newborns in Grand Bassa County.
 The project included facility upgrades (including some construction), equipment, medicines and staff training at three health facilities – one hospital and two clinics.
 One facility renovation now serves some 15,000 residents in and around Zondo Town in Grand Bassa County with a modern maternal/child clinic.